cfengine/documentation/manuals/enterprise-reporting/reporting-architecture.markdown

 ### Apache

 REST over HTTP is provided by the
-[Apache http server](http://httpd.apache.org) which also hosts the [Mission Portal][Mission Portal].
+[Apache http server](http://httpd.apache.org) which also hosts the Mission Portal.
 The`httpd` process is started through CFEngine policy, and listens on port 80.

 Apache is part of the CFEngine Enterprise installation in `/var/cfengine/httpd`.
 A user `apache` is created with privileges to run